-- Next, scoop in roughly 1/3 cup of the warm chocolate-almond milk mixture and whisk to combine, in order to temper the eggs.
+Next, scoop in roughly 1/3 cup of the warm chocolate-almond milk mixture and whisk to combine, in order to temper the eggs (amount as original recipe is written // adjust if altering batch size).
 Add remaining liquid slowly and mix until completely combined.

 *For those curious, this is the ice cream maker own (on Amazon).